veryhappythings/campfire_yellbot/README.markdown

 # Yellbot
 Is your campfire room not cluttered enough?
 Use yellbot to annoy all your co-workers.

-It'll need a listen token, which needs to be someone in the room, and a speaking token, which is whoever you want to say things.
-It'll need a room id too, and it'll need to know your account.
-Use the config file for that.

 # Get started

 1. clone it